Today’s Wingstop cajun fried corn copycat recipe is (in my opinion) better than the original!

 Now, let’s dive into preparing the star of the show – the corn itself:

 - Corn: Fresh ears only – no frozen or canned corn here.

 - Prep: Remove husks and fibers from the corn.
 (Trust me, no one likes those stuck in their teeth!)

 - Frying: Use any frying oil you like – vegetable, canola, or sunflower oil works great.

 How To Make Wingstop Corn In An Air-Fryer?

 Yes, you can make Wingstop Corn in an Air-Fryer!

 After you prepared your corn, place them in a single layer in the air frying basket.

 You can leave them to fry at 380ºF (190ºC) for roughly 3-5 minutes.

-This way, you can get super crispy seasoned corn with up to 80% fewer calories!
+This way, you can get super crispy seasoned corn with the same amount of deliciousness!
 Incredible, right?

 Tips And Tricks For This Wingstop Cajun Fried Corn Recipe